Mutant League Football: Legacy

-This game was followed by a spinoff titled Mutant League Hockey.
-A basketball game, Mutant League Basketball, was in development, but it was never released.
+This game was followed by a spin-off titled Mutant League Hockey.
+A basketball game, Mutant League Basketball, was in development, but was never released.
 These games were also used as the basis for an animated series called Mutant League, which aired from 1994 to 1996.
-Another spin-off, Mutant Speed Demons, was planned but never released but a non-working prototype was found in 2009.
+Another spin-off, Mutant Speed Demons, was planned, but never released.
+However, a non-working prototype was found in 2009.

 The game inspired a one-off series in the British children's comic Sonic the Comic.
-The story, entitled "Bring Me the Head of Coach Brikka," ran for 6 episodes in 1994.
+The story, entitled "Bring Me the Head of Coach Brikka", ran for 6 episodes in 1994.

 Electronic Arts included the game in the PlayStation Portable (PSP) compilation EA Replay.
 It was released in the United States on November 14, 2006.
-The PSP allowed a higher resolution for the game than seen on the Genesis, therefore bringing greater graphics to the game when played on a television screen via the new PSP Slim & Lite's output capabilities.
+The PSP allowed a higher resolution for the game than seen on the Genesis, therefore bringing better graphics to the game when played on a television screen via the new PSP Slim & Lite's output capabilities.

 In the Xbox 360 version of the video game Madden NFL 09, there is an achievement worth 50 gamerscore titled "Midway Monster".
 The achievement is unlocked by creating a player named "Bones Jackson" and placing him on the Chicago Bears.

 A spiritual successor called Mutant Football League has been developed by Digital Dreams Entertainment for the PC, Xbox One, PS4, and mobile platforms.
 This has been headed up by Michael Mendheim, the original creator and lead designer of the Mutant League series.